-I have to admit that for quite a while this impressive figure—and the concept of ‘a case of malaria prevented’—remained somewhat abstract to me.
+I have to admit that for quite a while this impressive fact—and the concept of ‘a case of malaria prevented’—remained somewhat abstract to me.

 I had long ago read about the symptoms of malaria—fever, headaches, and chills that can progress, if left untreated to anemia, pulmonary edema, brain complications, coma, and death.
 But not until recently did I feel the need to try to get my head around what that actually means on an experiential, human level—the fact that this is an easily preventable, life-threatening disease that kills hundreds of thousands of children under 5 every year was all I needed to know to feel obliged to take action.